Location: New Zealand

 Qualifications • Highlights • Experience

-• Squash and tennis keep my heart rate pumping
+• Squash, cycling, swimming, and tennis keep his heart rate pumping.

 • Awards • Exhibitions • Murals